-Bioenergy generation can be tailored to rural or urban environments, and utilized in domestic, commercial or industrial applications.
+Biomass conversion technologies can be tailored for rural or urban environments, and utilized in domestic, commercial or industrial applications.
 A wide range of technologies are available for realizing the potential of biomass as an energy source, ranging from very simple systems for disposing of dry waste to more complex technologies capable of dealing with large amounts of industrial waste.

 Biochemical Conversion Methods

-Biochemical processes, like anaerobic digestion, can also produce clean energy in the form of biogas which can be converted to power and heat using a gas engine.
+Biochemical processes, like anaerobic digestion, can produce clean energy in the form of biogas which can be converted to power and heat using a gas engine or CHP systems.
 Anaerobic digestion is a series of chemical reactions during which organic material is decomposed through the metabolic pathways of naturally occurring microorganisms in an oxygen depleted environment.
-In addition, wastes can also yield liquid fuels, such as cellulosic ethanol and biodiesel, which can be used to replace petroleum-based fuels.
+In addition, wastes can also yield biofuels, such as cellulosic ethanol and biodiesel, which can be used to replace petroleum-based fuels.

 A variety of fuels can be produced from waste resources including liquid fuels, such as ethanol, methanol, biodiesel, Fischer-Tropsch diesel, and gaseous fuels, such as hydrogen and methane.
 The resource base for biofuel production is composed of a wide variety of forestry and agricultural resources, industrial processing residues, and municipal solid and urban wood residues.
 Globally, biofuels are most commonly used to power vehicles, heat homes, and for cooking.